nancyyeh/bulls-cows/README.md

 # 🎯Bulls & C🐮ws

-Bulls & Cows (aka 1A2B) is a mini coding breaking challenge game.
+Bulls & Cows (aka 1A2B) is a mini code breaking challenge game.
 It's predate a similar kind board game, mastermind.
 Read more about it here: https://en.wikipedia.org/wiki/Bulls_and_Cows

 # 💡Features